marcoschwartz/pi-aREST/README.md

 You can also directly call variables that are defined in your Node.js application.

-To access a variable in your sketch, you have to declare it first, and then call it from with a REST call.
+To access a variable in your sketch, you have to declare it first, and then call it with a REST call.
 For example, if your aREST instance is called "piREST" and the variable "temperature":
   * `piREST.variable("temperature",temperature);` declares the temperature in the Node.js application
   * `/temperature` returns the value of the variable in JSON format

+### Functions

+You can also directly call functions that are defined in your Node.js application.

+To access a function in your sketch, you have to declare it first, and then call it with a REST call.
+For example, if your aREST instance is called "piREST" and the function "motor":
+  * `piREST.function("motor",motor);` declares the function in the Node.js application
+  * `/motor` executes the function

 ### Get data about the board